 ellen and her co-conspirator robert packed up a tiny prius with an absurd amount of books (and one very grumpy cat), and drove across country to los angeles, california. they settled down in echo park where they shop for vintage sunglasses and don't sweat the small stuff.

-ellen is now a member of the barelight writers project, and is currently starting ACT III, a new production company with her best friend lauren.
+ellen is now a member of the barelight writers project, and is currently starting chap.three, a new production company with her best friend lauren currie.

-ACT III will focus on creating a space for stories that haven't been told from people who haven't been heard. they are dedicated to creating opportunities for women of all colors and creeds, becasue, and say it with me now, feminism without intersectionality is just white supremacy.
+chap.three will focus on creating a space for stories that haven't been told from people who haven't been heard. they are dedicated to creating opportunities for women of all colors and creeds, because, and say it with me now, feminism without intersectionality is just white supremacy.